wyattjoh/stream-transform-benchmark/README.md

 # stream-transform-benchmark

-You can run the benchmark suite using any JS runtime:
+You can run the benchmark suite using any JS runtime.
+This was created to benchmark the impact of measuring the body size.

 ```sh
 # Create a large test file